We give clients what they need. Not what's scalable or us to sell.

 Actually, it will probably be closer to 1,000 clicks ($7,500), because many will drop off before your page even loads.

-FYI, this is where page load speed is literally a money maker, or piggy bank breaker.
+FYI, this is where page load speed is literally a money maker or budget breaker.

 So now, you have two options:

 Install your tag and drive enough visitors to trigger your retargeting audience quickly.
 But this costs money, essentially you're buying data at a "loss" up front, for future profits after optimizing your campaign.
-Nothing wrong here.
-I love out-spending client competitors and gobbling up their customers.
+Nothing wrong here, but you best have a healthy marketing budget in place if this is your strategy.

 Meaning, create more news feed posts, share your highest quality content on LinkedIn, and link these thoughtful, engaging pieces of content to your website.
 Or, simply re-purpose to an existing blog post to a Pulse article, and use links back to your site, while keeping the user 'in platform'.

-A. You save the up front ad spend to meet the minimum 300 user threshold, and are now in a healthier position re: budget, and build for scaling on LinkedIn more efficiently than 99% of your competitors.
+Save the up-front ad spend to meet the minimum 300 user threshold, and put yourself in a healthier position re: budget, and build for scaling on LinkedIn more efficiently than 99% of your competitors.

-Once The 300 User Threshold is Met and You Start to See Begin Seeing Demographic Data populate. you can now build lookalike audiences and avoid expensive interest-based targeting (i.e. the search criteria above).
+Once the 300 user threshold is met you'll start to populate demographic data.
+Now, you can now build lookalike audiences and avoid expensive interest-based targeting (i.e. cold traffic).

 This is a game changing mindset for scaling your ads cost effectively and profitably.